FiachraCI/fiachra-holland-portfolio-site/README.md

 ### **Specific expected users, their goals & user stories**

-**The kind of users expected to visit this webiste are as follows:**
+**The kind of users expected to visit this website are as follows:**
 * Recruitment agencies
 * HR departments
 * Charitable/non-profit organizations